SysKitTeam/docs-point/requirements-licensing/permission-requirements.md

 # Permission Requirements
 ## Microsoft 365

-After SysKit Point deployment, when [connecting to your Microsoft 365 tenant](../installation/connect-to-tenant.md), it is __required for you to connect with a Global Administrator account__.
+When using the Data Center version of SysKit Point, after deployment and when [connecting to your Microsoft 365 tenant](../installation/connect-to-tenant.md), it is __required for you to connect with a Global Administrator account__.

 {% hint style="warning" %}
 **Please note!**